stechstudio/laravel-visual-testing/README.md

 At this point it won't have anything to compare the snapshot to.
 But if you go modify the `welcome.blade.php` file and run it again, you'll get a nice visual diff of your change.

 ![](docs/second-run.png)

+## Skip snapshots

+Sometimes you may want to run dusk tests without taking snapshots.
+You can use the `--without-percy` option to disable percy snapshots on a given test run.